Back to Blog

 How Does Shopify Work?
 A Complete Guide for Beginners

 If you've ever wondered how Shopify actually works — not just the marketing pitch, but the real mechanics behind it — you're not alone.
-Shopify is one of the most popular e-commerce platforms in the world, powering millions of online stores.
+Shopify is one of the most popular e-commerce platforms in the world, powering over 4 million online stores.
 But for anyone just starting out, the whole thing can feel like a black box.

 This guide breaks down exactly how Shopify works, how it connects to business models like Shopify dropshipping, and what you actually need to do to get started.